Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 '''

-- graph work fine until after the parallele code generation and then comes up with an error, so fix it and continue debugging and improving until graph finisehd and test all cases with url and more...:
+- graph work fine until after the parallele code generation and then comes up with an error, so fix it and continue debugging and improving until graph finisehd and test all cases with url and more... check that the documentation written by agent is used by agents when doing parallele coding:
 ```bash
   File "/home/creditizens/langgraph/graphs/code_execution_graph.py", line 391, in code_evaluator_and_final_script_writer
     dict_llm_codes[llm_name.strip()] == llm_code.strip()